-We have a named Mental Health Lead- Mrs Petrylak and Miss Varricchione also withholds the Mental Health Qualification.
+We have a named Mental Health Lead- Miss Varricchione, who also withholds the Mental Health Qualification.

 Mental Health and Wellbeing is part of our ethos, we talk about our feelings and proactively participate in World Mental Health Day and Children's Mental Health Week.
 We support many charities such as Children in Need and Jeans for Genes and discuss the impact on children's mental health and self-esteem.
+We use Golden Time as part of Well Being for our children and have introduced Forest School Education to facilitate our Emotional Well Being for the children.